Spottadachs Kennel is located in Milford, Utah.

 Inclement or cold weather days are spent indoors with a couch for snuggling and running tag circles around, a variety of different beds, a tv for sound acclimation as well as to help keep me awake on the long nights waiting for new arrivals, loads of enrichment activities and toys that are not allowed in the bedrooms for safety reasons, all bordering my office/craft area.
 So even when I am not cleaning up after them, or snuggling on the couch I am not far away but they cannot accidentally get ahold of craft items that would not be safe to swallow or chew.

 When the weather is nice outside the pack and I love to spend time outside under a shady tree or cooling off in the pond.
-Our half acre outdoor adult play area has a private beach for swimming, sunning, tunnels to explore, a sand hill for playing king of the mountain, and a over grown shrub for chasing birds, squirrels, and cats out of.
+Our half-acre outdoor adult play area has a private beach for swimming, sunning, tunnels to explore, a sand hill for playing king of the mountain, and an overgrown shrub for chasing birds, squirrels, and cats out of.

 There is a fine line to keeping a healthy pack balance.
 Too many alphas and you have constant fights where everyone has to be locked away from each other (which is why most breeding kennels have individual kennels for every dog).
 To be able to give my dogs a better life and avoid fights, I keep a limited number of dogs and have large “bedrooms” for pairs or groups that are trusted together when not hanging out as a pack under supervision.

-Our pack almost always has an alpha female, as well as a matriarch that help keep the peace and teach the puppies proper social behavior.
+Our pack almost always has an alpha female, as well as a matriarch that helps keep the peace and teaches the puppies proper social behavior.
 Where we only breed our females a few times we usually also have prospective young dogs (the teenagers) that keep things lively.

 I am very picky about who will have the privilege of becoming a breeding dog, as I take the creation of life very seriously.
 All of our dogs are evaluated for breed standard, and health tested before even being considered.
 Beyond science, a healthy balanced personality is a requirement.
 Just because a female is old enough doesn’t mean they are mentally prepared to be a mother.
 Each female is evaluated on a personal basis.